solidify/Course_Git/GitAgenda.md

 These levels are from the developers perspective.
 From a DevOps perspective you may have have further needs, that we will address in seperate sections.

 If you are a company, you most probably need to be be on Level 4.
 You will also need to determine how your company will handle a git system.
-The course has a section on how
+The course has a seperate section on maintaing a git system in a company.

 ### Section 1: Level 1 - the basics